 In the design, include a single hotspot covering the entire screen image that you want to test, leading to a generic success screen.

-The test screen doesn't have to be too elaborate.
+The test screen doesn’t have to be too complex.
 It can be a frame from your design file, a screenshot, or even a wireframe or sketch.
 This will allow you to test design choices throughout your development cycle.

-Set up a first click test in Maze
+Set up a first-click test in Maze

-- Set up the mission path: After importing the prototype into Maze, set up a single two-screen path that leads from the screen you're testing to the generic success screen.
+- Set up the path: After importing the prototype into Maze, set up a single two-screen path that leads from the screen you’re testing to the generic success screen.

 Analyze your results

-The Results dashboard is not optimized for first click tests.
-The setup for this workaround "forces" testers into the two-screen success path you've defined.
-All interactions will be recorded as a direct success, and grouped under a single aggregated path.
+The setup for this workaround “forces” participants into the two-screen success path you’ve defined.
+As such, all interactions are recorded as a direct success, and grouped under a single aggregated path.

-As a result, usability metrics will be skewed: the misclick rate will always be 0%, whereas the success rate will always be 100%.
+As a result, usability metrics will be skewed.
+The misclick rate will always be 0%, whereas the success rate will always be 100%.
 For this reason, you may want to consider keeping your first-click testing on a separate maze/prototype from the rest of your regular usability testing.

-Quantitative results: heatmap & time spent
+Quantitative results: Heatmap & time spent

 Open the heatmap to see where your testers clicked first on the screen.

-The average time spent on the screen may also be a helpful indicator: too much time spent on the task suggests that the current design may not be effective.
+The average time spent on the screen may also be a helpful indicator.
+Too much time spent on the task suggests that the current design may not be effective.

 Qualitative results: Clips analysis